 Heard in G major here, ‘Lady Be Good’ (sometimes titled ‘Oh, Lady be Good!) is a 32-bar standard by George and Ira Gershwin with fairly simple harmony, and is part of the core jazz repertoire.

 Other classic Lester Young solos from this era include ‘Shoe Shine Boy’, ‘Broadway’, ‘Pound Cake’ and ‘Tickle Toe’.
 They tend to be fairly short, clear and not too fast, making them relatively simple to transcribe on any instrument.

 Transcribe this Lester Young solo for: beautiful diatonic melody; irregular phrasing; swing era language.

 Chet Baker – There Will Never Be Another You

-Chet Baker, featured in this countdown of best cool jazz musicians, was always guided by his ear, rather than theory or pre-prepared licks.
+Chet Baker, featured in ou countdown of best cool jazz musicians, was always guided by his ear, rather than theory or pre-prepared licks.

 His mid-50s vocal records contain the perfect material to learn as an introduction to transcription, as Baker usually follows his sung rendition of the head with a short, extremely singable mid-register trumpet solo.